renovate-bot/khulnasoft-lab-_-redispy/README.md

 # Encoding
 Although Redis can store invalid JSON data, there might be problems with the deserialization.
-To avoid this, the Upstash REST proxy is capable of encoding the data as base64 on the server and then sending it to the client to be decoded.
+To avoid this, the Khulnasoft REST proxy is capable of encoding the data as base64 on the server and then sending it to the client to be decoded.

 For very large data, this can add a few milliseconds in latency.
 So, if you're sure that your data is valid JSON, you can set `rest_encoding` to `None`.

 # Retry mechanism
-upstash-redis has a fallback mechanism in case of network or API issues.
+redis-sdk has a fallback mechanism in case of network or API issues.
 By default, if a request fails it'll retry once, 3 seconds after the error.
 If you want to customize that, set `rest_retries` and `rest_retry_interval` (in seconds).

 # Contributing